About

 Learn whole-face listening.

-I’ll guide you to take turns being a Speaker and a Listener.
+I’ll guide you through a powerful process of taking turns as Speaker and Listener.

-The Listener’s job is to listen in such a way that your partner feels deeply heard and understood.
-The Speaker’s job is to follow a carefully sequenced outline designed so that your partner will listen with interest and understanding.
+• The Listener’s role is to listen in a way that helps your partner feel deeply heard and understood.

 What’s possible…